pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 The Editor in Chief (EiC) is a rotating position, typically selected from the current editorial team.
-It may also be held by a member of the broader pyOpenSci community who is familiar with our organization and software peer review.
+It may also be held by a member of the broader pyOpenSci community, who is familiar with our organization and software peer review.

-The EiC term lasts **3 to 6 months**, or another duration agreed upon with the Peer Review Lead.
-If the EiC needs to step down early, we request at least **two weeks’ notice** to allow time to identify and onboard a replacement.
+The EiC term lasts **3 to 6 months**, or another duration agreed upon with the [Peer Review Lead (currently the Executive Director)](https://www.pyopensci.org/handbook/governance/structure.html#peer-review-lead).
+If the EiC needs to step down early, we request at least
+**two weeks’ notice** to allow time to identify and onboard a replacement.

 The Editor in Chief fulfills the roles discussed below:

 ### 1. Manage incoming reviews